 Shabbat and holiday celebrations are occasions to share Jewish stories and rituals, and to pass on a love of Jewish life to the children.
 Our families gather around important moments on the Jewish and national calendar to assert our feelings of connection, remember our history, and celebrate the beauty of our traditions.
 Music is a key element in our Jewish curriculum, as we learn songs and melodies that bring us together, and give us a feeling of belonging throughout the year.
 It is part of the fabric of our life at the JCC, in the air around us, creating the setting for all of our communal celebrations.

-The Saul and Carole Zabar Nursery School at JCC Manhattan strives to create inspired and cooperative learners, individuals who can work independently and collaboratively to solve problems with fortitude and tenacity.
+The Saul and Carole Zabar Nursery School at the Marlene Meyerson JCC Manhattan strives to create inspired and cooperative learners, individuals who can work independently and collaboratively to solve problems with fortitude and tenacity.
 Empathy and respect, intellectual curiosity, and creativity are core values that will stay with our students for a lifetime.